Skip to content

 Two sofas can look identical but behave opposite during a spill.
 The difference is surface physics: surface energy controls whether liquid wets fibers (wicking) or beads (repellency).
 Water-based spills are high surface tension; oils and skin oils are lower surface tension and behave differently.

-Figure 1: Contact Angle (Degrees) — Spread vs Bead
+Figure 1: Contact Angle Physics — Spread vs Bead

 VBU Tech Term: Contact Angle Physics